swapnanildutta/Hackerrank-Codes/README.md

 For contributing, please follow the following instructions :

-- While uploading a new piece of code, please mention the HackerRank Question to which that code is being submitted and comment out the question. **(Write the entire Question as a comment and then add the code. - PRs which aren't following this won't be considered.)**
+- While uploading a new piece of code, please mention the HackerRank Question to which that code is being submitted and comment out the question. **(Write the entire Question as a comment and then add the code - PRs which aren't following this won't be considered).**
 - Create a pull request with the name of the file you want to add or change, specifying the changes you made.
 - Add working codes.
 Please !
 - Raise an issue whenever you find something incorrect.